Red Sangria

 Fruity, fun, not too sweet, with a little effervescence.
 The perfect version of everyone's favorite pitcher drink!

 There is no one right way to make sangria.
-But if I had to make one version of red sangria for the rest of my days, I think this would be it!
+In fact, what is so great about sangria is how flexible this drink is to make.
+A little more of this, a little less of that, swap fruits in and out, add more sparkling water or more sparkling wine….it will be refreshing and delicious, however you tinker with the recipe.
+But if I had to make one version of red sangria for the rest of my days, I think this recipe would be it!
 Fruity, fun, not too sweet, and with just the right amount of effervescence.

 Sangria can get such a bad rap, sometimes deservedly so.
-In some restaurants — and definitely in some pre-made bottled sangria — you can find a drink that is cloyingly sweet, and either overly alcoholic or too watered down.
-And sometimes you don’t really know where you will land after a couple of glasses!
-A well-balanced fruity and refreshing sangria is yours for the making if you just keep the ingredients in balance.
+In some restaurants (and definitely in some pre-made bottled sangria), you can find a drink that is cloyingly sweet and either overly alcoholic or too watered down.
+Sometimes, you don’t really know where you will land after a couple of glasses (sangria can be sneaky)!
+A well-balanced fruity and refreshing sangria is yours for the making as long as you keep the ingredients in balance.

 Tweet This

-It is often enjoyed during the summer months, on its own, sometimes with a meal, often outdoors.
+Sangria is the national drink of Spain.
+It’s often enjoyed during the summer months, on its own, sometimes with a meal, often outdoors.

 Types of Sangria

-Most sangrias are made with wine, either red, white, or rose.
-Occasionally the wine itself is sparkling, but more often than not, the fizz comes from sparkling water or club soda.
+Most sangrias are made with wine, either red (the most popular), white, or rosé.
+Occasionally, the wine itself is sparkling, but more often than not, the fizz comes from sparkling water or club soda.
 And many sangrias have no bubbles at all but are refreshing in their own right.
-And then, there are all of the possible variations of fruit and added liqueurs.
+And then, there are all kinds of possible variations of fruit and added liqueurs.

 Best Red Wine for Sangria

-• Liqueur – Another liqueur besides wine is usually added to the sangria.
-This is where you need to decide if you want your drink to be a little more alcohol-driven, or a little lighter on the booze.
+- Liqueur – Another liqueur besides wine is usually added to the sangria.
+This is where you need to decide if you want your drink to be a little more alcohol-driven or a little lighter on the booze.
+I usually use a combo of a little orange-flavored liquor and a little clear brandy.

-• Fruit – There are tons of choices here!
+- Fruit – There are tons of choices here!
 Some of the most popular fruits are citrus fruits (oranges, lemons, limes, and more), apples (green apples are popular), grapes, berries, peaches, apricots, and pears.
-In addition to cut-up fruit, I also add a nice amount of fresh orange juice.
+In addition to cut-up fruit, I also often add a nice amount of fresh orange juice (and please use fresh if you can!).

-• Sweetener – Some recipes don’t even call for added sweetener, but most people I know like a little sweetness in their sangria.
-Using simple syrup — with the sugar already dissolved in the water — allows you to blend the sweetener right into the drink, and control the sweetness in a consistent way.
+- Sweetener – Some recipes don’t even call for added sweetener, but most people I know like a little sweetness in their sangria.
+Using simple syrup — with the sugar already dissolved in the water — allows you to blend the sweetener right into the drink and control the sweetness in a consistent way.
 Go easy on the sugar or simple syrup; you can always add more.
-If you have lots of sweet fruits in the sangria, you may need very little.
-You don’t want the sugar to overpower the taste of the wine and the fruit.

-• Sparkling wine or water – Some people don’t like anything effervescent in their sangria, but most sangrias that are served in the U.S. (as well as many parts of Spain and Portugal!) have some fizziness to them.
+- Sparkling wine or water – Some people don’t like anything effervescent in their sangria, but most sangrias that are served in the U.S. (as well as many parts of Spain and Portugal!) have some fizziness to them.
 If you don’t want the water to dilute the drink, skip it.
 I frankly find the addition of sparkling water helpful in restraining the alcohol level of the drink.
-You will not want to just have one glass of this… but you also don’t want to regret it the next day!
+You will not want to stop at one glass of this…but you also don’t want to regret it the next day!

 How to Serve Sangria